ChrstphrHll/npc_gen/students/Shinare Bersa.md

 ---
 ### Description
 - 1st year Tiefling Ranger in Fiesn
-- curly platinum hair that's put back in a long pony tail, Spring Green eyes, and Violet Red skin
+- short curly grey hair that's plain, Spring Green eyes, and Violet Red skin
 - Is Admirable and Invisible, and has Uncaring as their ideal

 ### Organizations